 What Causes a Loose Vagina

-Aging - due to the drop in estrogen levels as we approach menopause the vaginal wall thins.
+- Aging - Due to the drop in oestrogen levels as we approach menopause the vaginal wall thins.

-Birth control - long term use of birth control causes the depletion of the hormones testosterone, DHT and prostaglandin E2 which are vital for tissue health.
+- Birth control - lLng term use of birth control causes the depletion of the hormones testosterone, DHT and prostaglandin E2 which are vital for tissue health.

 There are a few options for you to choose, but make sure you are doing it for yourself and not anyone else!

-** If you still think surgery is for you, please remember that no amount of surgery can EVER strengthen your pelvic floor muscles.
-This can only be done by Kegel exercises alone!
+If you still think surgery is for you, please remember that no amount of surgery can EVER strengthen your pelvic floor muscles.
+This can only be done by Kegel exercises!